 Where we gather telematics data from your car

-If you are a Go Green Car Scheme customer your vehicle will come with a telematics device.
+If you are a Powerloop customer, or if you are hiring a car via your workplace Salary Sacrifice scheme, your vehicle will come with a telematics device.
 This will be installed in your car in order to collect data.
 This will help manage your mileage throughout the term of your contract and will allow us to find your vehicle if it is stolen.

 To make our website better and more secure